LocationSan Francisco, CA, United States

 Design TeamMarcy Wong, Donn Logan, Tai-Ran Tseng

-From the architect.
+Text description provided by the architects.
 The Bechtel Conference Center is designed to communicate the values of The Public Policy Institute of California (PPIC), a San-Francisco-based think-tank dedicated to public policy decision-making through nonpartisan research and dialogue.
 The Center, located on the ground floor of PPIC’s downtown San Francisco office building, reflects the organization’s ideals of openness and cooperative communication.

 The project’s central element, a circular “Forum” for speaking events, literally embodies PPIC’s inclusive, “no taking sides” approach.
 Though the cylindrical space offers both the advantages of functional flexibility and an apt philosophical metaphor, it created the technical need to counteract the undesirable acoustical distortion that naturally occurs in circular rooms.
 The acoustical engineers initially warned that this challenge was virtually impossible to overcome.